SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

    // Thing Name of the Shadow this device is associated with
    #define AWS_IOT_MY_THING_NAME      "silicon_labs_thing"
 ```

-> - To authenticate and securely connect with AWS, the SiWx917 device requires a unique x.509 security certificate and private key, as well as a CA certificate.
+To authenticate and securely connect with AWS, the SiWx917 device requires a unique x.509 security certificate and private key, as well as a CA certificate.
 At this point, you must have a device certificate, private key, and CA certificate, which are downloaded during the creation/registration of AWS Thing.

->
-> - By default, the device certificate and private key that are downloaded from the AWS are in [.pem format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+By default, the device certificate and private key that are downloaded from the AWS are in [.pem format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
 To load the device certificate and private key to the SiWx917, the device certificate and private key should be converted into a C-array.
 For converting the certificates and private key into a C-array, refer to [Setting up Security Certificates](#setting-up-security-certificates).

->
-> - By default, the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.
+By default, the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.

 > **Note** :
  The included Cloud connectivity certificates are for reference only.
 If using default certificates in the release, the cloud connection will not work.
 You must replace the default certificates with valid certificates while connecting to the appropriate Cloud/OpenSSL Server.

 ## Test the Application

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+The below instructions are provied in [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:

 - Build the application.
 - Flash, run, and debug the application.